 Nevertheless, the application of a higher minimum appears to induce some gains and losses.
-As suggested by our findings, after a prolonged period of stagnation in real wages some gains arise for wage workers, who can now obtain a higher reward for their labour; and also gains arise for firms, which can find a bigger pool of candidates in the wage sector available for work.
+As suggested by our findings, after a prolonged period of stagnation in real wages some gains arise for wage workers, who can now obtain a higher reward for their labour; and also gains arise for firms, which can find a bigger pool of candidates in the market available for work.
 However, we tentatively conclude that losses may apply to firms and wage workers too.
-Some firms, especially the micro enterprises, could be forced out of the formal sector or out of the market all together if they cannot compete for workers with larger monopsonistic firms.
-Furthermore, these large firms could temporarily see their profits reduce to adjust to the higher minimum wage.
-Workers could be penalized too if the bargaining power of some, namely the very low-paid, is reduced due to increases in non-compliance.
+Some firms, especially SMEs, could be forced out of the formal sector or out of the market all together if they cannot compete for workers with larger monopsonistic firms.
+Workers could be penalized too if increases in non-compliance in microenterprises are not tackled.26